Welcome to the Industrial Heritage Network NORTH EAST (IHNNE) page!

 When coal was mined at Spittal Tongues colliery the owners were not allowed to build an overland waggonway as it would have crossed the Town Moor, so engineers tunnelled 2.4 miles through boulder clay under the streets of Newcastle to create the Victoria Tunnel.
 Lined with bricks baked from the clay excavated during tunnelling, it opened in 1842 and was briefly the longest tunnel in the world.
 In 1939 it was converted into an air-raid shelter accommodating up to 9000 citizens during WW2 bombing raids.
 Now open as a visitor attraction for public tours, school workshops and special cultural events.

 The Weardale Railway is part of a line which originally ran from Bishop Auckland, following the River Wear westwards to the village of Wearhead by 1895.
-The line was started as an offshoot of the Stockton & Darlington Railway in 1847 to transport material to the ironworks of Teesside.
+Initially, an offshoot of the Stockton & Darlington Railway in 1847 to transport material to the ironworks of Teesside.
 Passenger services were withdrawn in 1953 and further shortened at Eastgate by 1968.
 The line was retained for freight use, transporting bulk cement from the Blue Circle works at Eastgate.
 This ceased in 1993, which led to a campaign to save the railway and the development of the Weardale Railway Trust in 1996.
 Volunteers currently run trains during Easter and Halloween.